 Fit & Seal

 The nozzle itself is the same length and design as the Lyra MK1/MK2 and the same color (black) and slightly angled for easy insertion into your ear.
-Tips included are excellent actually, one of the best in the market with foams, silicone single bore, and spin fits.
+The tips included are excellent actually, one of the best in the market with foams, silicone single bore, and spin fits.

 Personally, I am in the foam camp right now due to the seal and comfort levels.
 It might take a small hit on audible headroom but overall it can sometimes be a worthy trade-off.